Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Soy foods include tofu, miso, soy cheese, tamari, tempeh, and soy milk.
 They are rich in calcium, iron, zinc, protein, and B vitamins.
 Soy foods help inhibit the development of many cancers including skin, colon, lung, pancreatic, esophageal, and liver cancers.
 Soy foods also help stimulate immune response when harmful agents invade the body.

-Soy foods contain an isoflavone which is similar to estrogen.
-This substance helps inhibit angiogenesis (the formation of new blood vessels necessary for nourishment of growing tumors).
-It also helps maintain bone density and helps relieve hot flashes in menopausal women.
+Soy foods contain an isoflavone which is similar to estrogen so should not be taken by people with female type cancers.
+Isoflavone helps inhibit angiogenesis (the formation of new blood vessels necessary for nourishment of growing tumors) but can cause breast cancers to grow faster.
+Soy also helps maintain bone density and helps relieve hot flashes in menopausal women.

 Sprouts are a natural source of protein.
 They are rich in vitamin A, vitamin B, vitamin C, vitamin D, vitamin E, essential fatty acids, minerals, antioxidants, live enzymes, and simple sugars.
 Sprouts give a quick burst of energy and help cleanse the body of toxins.
 Add bean sprouts, alfalfa sprouts, and wheat sprouts to salads and sandwiches for a nutritional boost.